 - Compare the performance of online ads, print ads, and other marketing material to see which should be invested in.

 Restaurant Equipment & Repair Budget

-As your restaurant ages and (hopefully) advances, you'll need to invest money into equipment repairs or even brand new equipment.
-Terms like "depreciation" and "return on investment" may not be your favorite to use, but they're essential in restaurant budgeting.
+As your restaurant matures and grows, you'll need to invest money into equipment repairs or even brand new equipment.
+Terms like "depreciation" and "return on investment" are essential in restaurant budgeting.

-It's not as simple to allocate funds for equipment and repairs since an issue can come up without warning.
-When I worked in a pizzeria, the oven shut down on a Friday night during Lent - not exactly the ideal situation.
+Because issues can arise without warning, it's not as simple to allocate funds for equipment and repairs.
+When I worked in a pizzeria, the oven shut down on a Friday night during Lent — not exactly an ideal situation.

 - Factor in depreciation and reasonable equipment lifespans so you can be prepared to buy new material when needed.